MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 To manage Endpoint Privilege Management, your account must be assigned an Intune role-based access control (RBAC) role that includes the following permission with sufficient rights to complete the desired task:

-- **Endpoint Privilege Management Policy Authoring** – This permission is required to manage required to work with policy or data and reports for Endpoint Privilege Management, and supports the following rights:
+- **Endpoint Privilege Management Policy Authoring** – This permission is required to work with policy or data and reports for Endpoint Privilege Management, and supports the following rights:
   - View Reports
   - Read
   - Create